-Toy rotation is a nice middle ground between keeping more toys than are absolutely necessary, but also not overwhelming your children with more toys than they can play with and maintain.
+Toy rotation is a nice middle ground between keeping more toys than is absolutely necessary, but also not overwhelming your children with more toys than they can play with and maintain.
 Basically, toy rotation is keeping only a few toys out for children to play with and enjoy for a certain amount of time, and then rotating some toys out when you rotate other toys out.
-You are minimizing the number of toys your child has access to at any given time.
+You are minimizing the number of toys your child has access to.

-There is no magic number of toys to keep out, it’s whatever works for your space and your child(ren).
+How many toys should a child have?
+It’s whatever works for your space and your child(ren).
 Here’s a guideline I like to use: if your children can’t mostly clean their play space on their own, they probably have too many toys.
 Try to reduce the number until they can clean up.

 What do I need to set up a toy rotation system?

-No special materials are needed to rotate toys, however if you’d like your system to be seamless and simple, I do suggest buying new, matching bins.
-It might cost a little money to buy new materials, but it will be worth it (and sell the old stuff to make some money back).
+You don’t need any special materials to rotate toys, however, if you’d like your system to be seamless and simple, I suggest having a matching set bins.
+It might cost a little money if you have to buy new materials, but it will be worth it (and sell the old stuff to make some money back).